-A dog got me sober and taught me about a higher power.
+A dog named true got me sober and taught me about a higher power.

 But after sinking to a new bottom, I knew that I had to put my ego aside and dive into AA with all of my might.
 Still, I just couldn’t do the whole “God” thing.
 AA wasn’t going to work for me if I tried to connect with any traditional forms of a higher power.
 Instead, I turned to the most gentle being that I could.